 The Michael J. Adanti Student Center, opened in January 2006, is a 125,000 square foot, modern multi-purpose facility located on the corner of Crescent and Fitch Streets.
 The center provides educational, cultural, social, and recreational programs that complement education outside the classroom.
 The center is the home of a state-of-the-art fitness center, fireplace lounge, ballroom, Barnes and Noble College Bookstore, Dunkin’ Donuts coffee house, and several dining establishments.
 The center has multiple lounges, meeting rooms, a game room, a 200-seat movie theatre, university police, computer labs, as well as office space for clubs and organizations.
 In addition, the Adanti Center offers a resource/information center, as well as access to email terminals and wireless services.
 For more information call (203) 392-5500.

-A valid Southern student identification card (Hoot Loot card) serves as a library card.
-Students who are enrolled in courses or conducting research for a thesis at the university are eligible to borrow library materials.
-Students are responsible for all materials checked out on their cards.
+A valid Southern student identification card (Hoot Loot card) or CSCU ID serves as a library card.
+All full-time and part-time undergraduate and graduate students enrolled in the CSCU system may borrow library materials from any of the libraries in the system.
+All library patrons must present a current, valid University identification when checking out material and agree to abide by all applicable policies.
 All library fees for lost or overdue books must be paid as they occur or a block will be placed on registration and transcripts.

 The library staff is readily available to help students use information resources.
-Consult the student handbook for additional information regarding library use and regulations.
-For information and hours, call (203) 392-5750.
-The library’s home page is: http://library.SouthernCT.edu/.
-Director of Library Services, Dr. Christina D. Baum.
-Telephone: (203) 392-5760.
+Consult the library's website for additional information regarding library use and regulations.
+For information and hours, call (203) 392-5750 or visit the library's website.

 Jess Dow Field